DSST - DANTES (Defense Activities for Non-Traditional Support) Subject Standardized Tests

 Please Note: Internet-based DSST exams are funded by the U.S. government through Defense Activity for Non-Traditional Education Support (DANTES) for eligible military examinees.
 Please visit Military on the DSST website for more information.

-For the $80.00 DSST fee ($90 for Fundamentals of Cybersecurity) – Credit cards or debit cards are the only acceptable form of payment for internet-based DSST exams.
-Note: DSST exam fees will increase to $85.00 beginning February 1, 2018.
+For the $85.00 DSST fee ($90 for Fundamentals of Cybersecurity) – Credit cards or debit cards are the only acceptable form of payment for internet-based DSST exams.
 For the $15.00 APSU fee (all exams) – Cash, check, money order, or credit card (including Visa, MasterCard, or American Express).
 Please Note: The APSU fee must be paid separately from the DSST fee.
 Please make all checks and money orders for the APSU fee payable to Austin Peay State University.
 APSU students must write their name and APSU student I.D. number on all checks and money orders.
 This fee is also waived for Active Duty military who are eligible for the DSST fee waiver.

 Payment is due on the day of the exam.
 Please report to 331 Drane Street, Ellington Building, Room 207 at least fifteen minutes prior to your scheduled testing time to obtain a payment invoice.

 If you have any questions regarding a payment method for the DSST fee, please contact Prometric at (877) 471-9860.